tanquangduong/simple-python-package/README.md

-# simple-python-package
-Building your first simple python package
+# Master building Python package

+🚀 Develop, Install and Publish a demo python package - "MySimplePackage" 🚀

+## ✅ Install package LOCALLY and test/use the package